 The Replacements bowed against Autumn in New York and Bless The Child.
 Reviews were dreadful and it pulled in a soft $11,039,214 — placing #3 for the slow summer frame led by holdover Hollow Man.
 The Replacements declined a modest 34.6% the following weekend to $7,215,305 and continued to post respectable drops in attendance — but the domestic run closed with a disappointing $44,737,059.
 A troubling number since the American football theme would have little appeal outside of the states.

-The Replacements was basically dumped overseas, where it cumed just $5.3 million.
+The Replacements cumed just $5.3 million from its international run.
 The worldwide gross was $50 million and about $27.5 million would be returned after theaters take their percentage of the receipts — which would not even cover P&A costs.

 Keanu was back on screens one month later in a supporting role for the dreadful The Watcher and he had a small role in Sam Raimi’s low budget The Gift in December.
 His next toplined picture was the flop Sweet November (2001) and then the underperformer Hardball (2001) and then his career was back on track with The Matrix Reloaded (2003).